elkowar/eww/docs/config-docs.md

 ### GTK-Debugger

-The debugger can be used for **alot** of things.
+The debugger can be used for **a lot** of things.
 Especially if something doesn't work or isn't styled right. to enable it do
 ```bash
 GTK_DEBUG=interactive ./eww open main_window
 ```